“GFD: Blade Of Shadows”

 My body lit up with tingles of bliss as I laughed to myself.
 I should be ashamed for giving in to such childish temptations.
 But in this case…it brought a hearty chuckle to my belly, and made me feel good.

-Later that night, I dug a small pit in Zhao’s backyard for us to enjoy for the weekend.
+Later that night, I dug a small pit in Zhao’s backyard for us to enjoy over the weekend.
 He made a magnificent meal for us, and I built a fire for us to sit around and share a few conversations as the sky darkened above us, and the stars began to show us their brilliance.
 Zhao brought me some rice wine, but made sure that Tadashi didn’t swipe any for himself.
 He could be a crafty little devil when he wanted to be.

 “The only weakness comes from a loss of better judgement.
 The only cowardice, from not having the strength to make better choices.”
 I told him.
 “When you engage in battle, it is not just your enemy, but you as well, that is drawn into the conflict.
 It corrupts you both.
 I cannot control how they live their lives, but I can control how I live mine.
 If there is no war, there is no defeat.
 There is no shame in standing with grace.
 I had nothing to achieve from fighting with them.”